afterxleep/TechFlowConnectedDevices/README.md

 * Install dependencies via CocoaPods, by running this command on your terminal (when in the project path)

 ```
+cd swiftSocketGyro
 pod install
 ```

-* Open the swiftSocketGyro.xcworkspace project on Xcode 9 or higher, connect your device and run.
+* Open the swiftSocketGyro.xcworkspace project on Xcode 9

+* Edit the server IP address

 **Note:**.
 Hardware Motion Sensors are not available on the iOS simulator.
 You'll ned a real device to test this out.